CrowdeRyan/DayPlanner/readme.md

 # 05 Third-Party APIs: Work Day Planner (Explanation ReadMe)

+This is a reusable scheduling notepad for your work day hours.
+It reads, writes, and remembers any task that you enter.

 Link to Website: https://crowderyan.github.io/DayPlanner/

 1. The current day is displayed at the top of the calendar